edinburgh-napier/set09121/lectures/lecture1.md

 - We brought this back as we thought it was fundamental for the Games Development students.
 - But for everyone else we hope you will learn:
     - How games work and how you can put them together.
-    - How to do software engineering properly (from Kevin and Sam's point of view!)
+    - How to do software engineering properly (from Kevin, Tom and Sam's point of view!)